TN 9 (04-26)

 The PCs are responsible for MCS processing of all ALJ-level awards and some subsequent claims.

-To do so through MCS, follow these steps:
+To process through MCS, follow these steps:

 1. a.